Return

 Derek's

-himself and the whole band, by name, as the members of Yes, much to the
+introduced himself and the whole band, by name, as the members of Yes, much to

 group would even follow this with a couple measures of Yes' Siberian Khatru